rockisdirt/a-remodeled-simple-clicker-game/README.md

 # simple-clicker-game

 Welcome to the most basic clicker game you can find.<br/>
-I know that's pretty basic but it's because I made this in 30 minutes.
+I know that's pretty simple but it's because I made this in 30 minutes.

 ### Prerequisites